sourcery-ai-experiments/blog.nathanv.me/content/posts/boinc-with-sge.md

 # Background

-Recently, I setup a small High-Performance Computing cluster for Iowa State's solar car team.
+Recently, I setup a small High-Performance Computing (HPC) cluster for Iowa State's solar car team.
 This cluster was primarily used for running Computational Fluid Dynamics (CFD) and MATLAB code.
 However, whenever the team was in the build phase and not actively designing the next car, the cluster